kiln rentals

 ✽ cone temperatures can be adjusted up to cone 10 if renting a full kiln.

-• Please drop off your work in boxes with your name written clearly on each box.
+• Please drop off your work in boxes clearly labeled with your name.

-• Each piece requires initials or a defining maker’s mark.
+• Each piece must include your initials or a distinct maker’s mark.

-• Your work must be fully dry (bone dry) to be fired.
-This will be at our discretion.
+• All work must be fully dry (bone dry) before firing.
+Determination of dryness will be at our discretion.

-• The maximum thickness of clay that we can fire is 1/4".
+• The maximum clay thickness we can fire is 1/4".
+Pieces exceeding this thickness will not be fired and will be returned.

-• Enclosed clay pieces require an air hole.
+• Double-wall or enclosed pieces must include an air hole.